chezzycheddars/yixuan-sun-portfolio/minecraft-aframe-game/README.md

 # Minecraft A-Frame Game

+## This is an interactive, Minecraft-inspired 3D game built using A-Frame and JavaScript.

+### Controls & Gameplay

-- Clicking the Red Block switches your mode to place blocks
+- Red Block: Switches to block placement mode

-- Clicking the Spinning Blue Block switches your mode to spin blocks.
-Whenever you click on a block with this mode on, it makes the block spin.
+- Spinning Blue Block: Switches to rotation mode; clicking a block makes it spin

-- Clicking the Shovel switches your mode to delete, letting you delete already placed blocks and send them back into your inventory.
+- Shovel: Switches to delete mode, allowing you to remove placed blocks and return them to your inventory

-- Click on the Pole to change the color of your next placed blocks.
+- Pole: Changes the color of newly placed blocks

-- Sometimes a Hamburger randomly spawns; touch it to heal.
+- Hamburger: Randomly spawns; touch it to regain health

-- Steve will sometimes spawn, and he will play music when he is present.
+- Steve: Occasionally appears and plays music while present

-- You lose health as time passes.
+- Health: Gradually decreases over time

-- WASD keys to move.
-- The circle in the middle of your screen is used to click, not your actual mouse cursor.
+### Movement & Interaction

+- WASD: Move around the world

+- Center circle: Used to interact with objects (not the mouse cursor)

-Thank you for checking this out and playing!
-This project is by far my favorite and is the first project I created that has gotten me completely hooked on coding.
+Thank you for checking out and playing this project.
+This is by far my favorite project I’ve created and the first one that truly hooked me on coding.
+Building it helped me realize how creative and immersive programming can be.